akash-network/docs/README.md

 # Why Akash Network?

-## Akash Network is the open source decentralized, self-soverign, secure cloud platform and marketplace for compute that's 2x to 10x cheaper for developers and businesses.
+## Akash Network is the open source decentralized, self-soverign, secure cloud platform and marketplace for compute.
+It's 2x to 10x cheaper for developers and businesses.

 _AKT is used as the [token](https://akash.network/token) to transact for compute on the Akash.Network.
 Token rewards are earned by staking which can be used to for compute_